THE BEST CARBON CLINCHER WHEELS

 I detail what I mean by these criteria later in this review (here).

-Considering the range of options the road cycling enthusiast has to choose from in an all-around wheelset, I’m recommending a Best Performer and Best Value.
+Considering the range of options the road cycling enthusiast has to choose from in a carbon clincher wheelset, I’m recommending a Best Performer and Best Value.

 The Best Performer wheelset is selected independent of cost and chosen using the performance criteria just mentioned above and detailed below.
 The Best Value wheelset considers both performance and cost criteria.
 Design shows up (or not) in performance so I don’t judge it alone.
 Two products with very similar designs (e.g. U-shaped rim profiles or light weight) may perform similarly or differently.
 Design is a means to an end but not an end to be evaluated in and of itself.
 And quality is either a go or no go in my recommendations.
 I won’t recommend anything that doesn’t have an acceptable level of quality according to my criteria but I’m not going to recommend something that has superior quality but under-performs or has higher costs.
 When two wheelsets perform more or less the same, I do consider quality and cost criteria in recommending one as a Best Performer.